rs-217/ronnysusanto/README.md

 # Hi I'm Ronny!

-I am a IT Professional with a specialization in Networking that is trying to expand my skillset through code.
-My Github page will be a showcase of various projects on things that I am currently working on feel free to stay as long as you like :)
+I am an IT professional specializing in Networking, currently expanding my skillset through coding.
+My GitHub page showcases various projects I'm working on.
+Feel free to explore and stay as long as you like!

 ## Let's Connect